 Here’s a riddle: when is $100 worth $97?

-The answer is: when you put it in the bank a year ago.
+The answer: when you put it in the bank a year ago.

 Think of it this way: a frugal person packs their own lunch, whereas a money-savvy person itemizes it.

 Depreciation expense is one of those mathematical quirks.
 It sounds tricky, but it’s really not!
-And if you know how it works, you can make it work for you.
+And if you know how depreciation works, you can make it work for you.

 The price of donuts in Straightsville

-In the classic 1944 moralistic exploitation film I Accuse My Parents, there’s a scene toward the end of the film where golden-boy-turned-wanted-man Jimmy Wilson is at his darkest point.
+In the classic 1944 moralistic exploitation film I Accuse My Parents, there’s a scene toward the end where golden-boy-turned-wanted-man Jimmy Wilson is at his darkest point.
 He enters a small town diner, intending to rob it.
-Luckily for him, the diner is run by a street-wise, burger-flipping, blue-collar Christian who offers Jimmy redemption—and a brief glimpse of the life he could’ve lead if only he had wholesome, sober, churchgoing parents.
+Luckily for him, the diner is run by a street-wise, burger-flipping, blue-collar Christian who offers Jimmy redemption—and a brief glimpse of the life he could’ve led if only he had wholesome, sober, churchgoing parents.